Set jetting around New Zealand locations

 Set jetters will be interested in Woodhill Forest, which was transformed into "the white witch’s camp" for The Lion, the Witch and the Wardrobe.
-Parts of Yogi Bear and the Disney movie Bridge to Terabithia were also filmed there.
+Parts of Yogi Bear and the Disney movie Bridge to Terabithia were filmed there.
+As was the 2013 remake of the classic horror movie Evil Dead.
 The forest is north-west of Auckland, just off SH16 before Helensville.

 The fantasy world in Bridge to Terabithia was set in the rainforests of the Waitakere Ranges.
 A short drive from central Auckland, the 16,000-hectare native forest and coastal park is a popular walking spot.

 Karekare Beach - a beautiful, wild stretch of sand west of the Waitakeres - appeared in Jane Campion’s award-winning The Piano (1993).
 A plaque set in the cliffs at the beach’s northern end remembers 24 local surf lifesavers that went off to war in Europe, and an old tramway to the south leads to an abandoned steam engine boiler - a remnant of sawmilling days.

 Much further down the North Island’s west coast, Mt Taranaki - an active volcano that towers above the surfing coast and peaceful pastures of the Taranaki region - transformed into Japan’s Mt Fujiyama for The Last Samurai.

 Lord of the Rings Trilogy and The Hobbit Trilogy - North island locations